 I've met with a counselor and I do not think we are a good fit.
 Can I switch to someone else?
 How would I do this?

-What a frustrating situation!
-Do not despair though, since we also recognize and value the importance of "fit" and your relationship to your counselor.
+We recognize and value the importance of "fit" and your relationship to your counselor.
 If you want to switch, you can do so without offending your counselor.
 Simply call or email Patty Rawlings and she will do her best to schedule you with another available counselor as soon as possible.
 Alternatively, your counselor would be very open and interested in hearing what you think is not working or what does not feel right.
 Do not hesitate to bring in your concerns or worries to them.
 Sometimes talking it through with them may lead to a quicker resolution than trying to schedule with someone else.

 I've reached out to make an appointment, but it's been a few days and nothing has opened up, or I've been told that there is no one available, what's going on?